 If you include photographs or screendumps insert them electronically or paste electronically them into place.
 You can use colour illustrations in your text.
-When using Microsoft WordTM do NOT ANCHOR your pictures, graphs or illustrations, to a particular location in your text, as when sent electronically this position can shift.
+When using Microsoft WordTM do not anchor your pictures, graphs or illustrations, to a particular location in your text, as when sent electronically this position can shift.
 Coloured text is not acceptable.
-It is also a good idea to insert PAGE BREAKS at the end of each page.